 Deaths occurring under hospice care in Boulder County are reported to the Boulder County Coroner's Office.
 There are several hospice organizations operating throughout Boulder County.
-Of the 1332 hospice cases, reported to the Boulder County Coroner's Office, 1294 (97%) were natural deaths, 36 (3%) were accidental deaths, one was suicide and one was undetermined.
-Of the 1332 hospice cases, 2 of the cases involved an autopsy.
+Of the 1325 hospice cases reported to the Boulder County Coroner's Office there were 14 cases transferred to another coroner's office.
+Of the 1311 hospice cases reviewed by the office 1274 (97%) were natural deaths, 35 (3%) were accidental deaths, one was suicide, and one was a homicide.
+Three of the hospice cases involved an autopsy.

-Note: This total excludes the 3 hospice cases that were transferred to other coroners.
+Note: \The total number of cases reported does not include 14 cases that were transferred to other coroners.